-The highest T_c 's have been found for layer compounds with light elements.
+The highest $T{\rm c}$ s have been found for layer compounds with light elements.
 None of them was predicted; several have been explained "a posteriori" by strong electron coupling to the particular phonon modes.
-Current predictions are that such a strong electron-phonon coupling could possibly lead to T_c 's of 450 K. This should motivate expanded search for new materials with T_c 's above room temperature to a broader compositional phase-space using novel synthesis techniques to achieve a wider doping range.
-Both first-principles and empirical rules should be used to identify compositions and structure types not previously investigated in this context.
+Current predictions are that such a strong electron-phonon coupling could possibly lead to $T{\rm c}$ s of 450 K. This should motivate expanded search for new materials with $T{\rm c}$ s above room temperature to a broader compositional phase space using novel synthesis techniques to achieve a wider doping range.
+Both first principles and empirical rules should be used to identify compositions and structure types not previously investigated in this context.

-Exceptionally high T_c 's of cuprates (max $T_c = 130$ K, 160 K at high pressure) continue to challenge theoretical explanation.
-It may originate from an electron-mediated mechanism that could lead to materials with even higher T_c 's, but there is no guidance how to design them.
-The solid state chemistry community can significantly contribute to this theoretical and experimental challenge by providing large and thick crystals for inelastic neutron scattering and synchrotron studies of intrinsic in-plane and c-axis properties.
-Exceptionally pure as well as substituted and intentionally doped or defectcontaining crystals are needed to improve methods of flux pinning.
+Exceptionally high $T{\rm c}s$ of cuprates (max $T{\rm c}=130$ K, 160 K at high pressure) continue to challenge theoretical explanation.
+It may originate from an electron-mediated mechanism that could lead to materials with even higher $T{\rm c}s$ , but there is no guidance how to design them.
+The solid-state chemistry community can significantly contribute to this theoretical and experimental challenge by providing large and thick crystals for inelastic neutron scattering and synchrotron studies of intrinsic in-plane and c-axis properties.
+Exceptionally pure as well as substituted and intentionally doped or defect-containing crystals are needed to improve methods of flux pinning.

-The table above shows that recent significant discoveries of new superconducting compounds have been done in Japan and Europe.
-This is a high risk - high payoff effort, and the absence of discoveries in US may be traced back to a lack of commitment and sporadic funding by NSF, DOE, and other agencies.
+Table 2.1 shows that recent significant discoveries of new superconducting compound have been done in Japan and Europe.
+This is a high risk-high payoff effort, and the absence of discoveries in US may be traced back to a lack of commitment and sporadic funding by NSF, DOE, and other agencies.
+Similarly, scrupulous examination of intrinsic properties of improved bulk and single-crystal materials requires increased and sustained support for research on new synthesis and crystal growth techniques.